Cuprum77/LCD_Driver/Simulations/README.md

 ## Running the simulations

+Note, all UVVM based testbenches need to be configured to use VHDL-2008 or the simulation will throw errors!

 Simply open up any of the project files in ModelSim and run the simulation.
 The UVVM framework should be automatically loaded from the `UVVM` folder assuming you have compiled it correctly.

+## UVVM Documentation

+The documentation can be found [here](https://uvvm.github.io/), with the specific library used in this project located [here](https://uvvm.github.io/utility_library.html).